-Investors, are you interested in golf course investments?
+Investors, are you interested in golf course investments and Community Centers ?

 These are tough times for golf courses, both public and private operations.
 As rounds and revenues decrease, golf is facing significant financial challenges of aging memberships, declining play, reduced marketing, lack of capital, etc. Golf courses need to stand on their own and not be treated as an amenity for other purposes.
 Those courses that are able to hold on will be more successful as additional courses close.
 The golf industry has gone through a difficult period, but sometimes silver linings appear in dark clouds.
 Although any investment has risk (golf courses more so), risk can be reduced with structured opportunities.